plashchynski/crono/README.md

 Crono is a time-based background job scheduler daemon (just like Cron) for Ruby on Rails.

-## The Idea
+## The Purpose

 Currently there is no such thing as Ruby Cron for Rails.
-Well, there's [Whenever](https://github.com/javan/whenever) but it works on top of Unix Cron, so you have no total control of it from Ruby.
+Well, there's [Whenever](https://github.com/javan/whenever) but it works on top of Unix Cron, so you haven't control of it from Ruby.
 Crono is pure Ruby.
 It doesn't use Unix Cron and other platform-dependent things.
 So you can use it on all platforms supported by Ruby.
-It persists job state to your database using Active Record.
+It persists job states to your database using Active Record.
 You have full control of jobs performing process.
-You have Ruby code, so you can understand and modify it to fit your needs.
+It's Ruby, so you can understand and modify it to fit your needs.

 ![Web UI](https://github.com/plashchynski/crono/raw/master/examples/crono_web_ui.png)

 ## Requirements